Welcome to NAMI Washington

 For programs available in local communities throughout the state visit our Affiliate page.

-If you are experiencing a mental health emergency, please call the Crisis Clinic at 866-427-4747.
+If you are experiencing a mental health emergency, please call the Crisis Connections at 866-427-4747.